The COVID-19 pandemic has impacted on all facets of our day to day living.

-Even as the novel virus keeps us contained in our homes, it has already reoriented our relationship not just to each other, but to the outside world as we once knew it.
+Even as the novel virus keeps us contained in our homes and it has already reoriented our relationship not just to each other, but to everyone outside of our homes.

 The sheer scale of the pandemic casts a rather historical light on recent events.
 In the wake of any event of this magnitude, we can expect long-term changes.
 Whether we're talking about business, healthcare, or education, society has been deconstructed and reshaped in the span of a few months.

 Periods of uncertainty present opportunities.
 As COVID-19 grows smaller in the rearview mirror, we're left with a less polarised political discourse, renewed appreciation for friends and the outdoors—and technology that empowers us in new and exciting ways.

 One of the areas that the pandemic has thrown into a tailspin is education.
 Public schools, colleges, and universities have been forced to transition to 100% digital coursework—which is no different than what we've seen from the remote workforce.
 In both the education and business sectors, such large-scale and last-minute pivots have been difficult and stressful to navigate.

 When it comes to higher education, the effects of the pandemic have reached far and wide, leaving a mark on lesson plans, applications and admissions processes, tuition fees, and student loans—among other aspects of university life.